Py-get/4ch-dl/README.md

 Due to technical limitations I have been unable to test this on a Unix environment and cannot guarantee it will work.
 The only OS this has been run on is Windows 7.

 Huge thanks to reddit user destiny_functional for helping me troubleshoot the script and convert to grequests.

+### Fun Fact:
+The first version of this script was created in under a day.
+It was later updated to be PEP-8 compliant the following day, and over the next two days rewritten from the ground up to work with command line arguments and grequests.